msaharia/statskeleton/R/README.md

 # R Scripts

-Store all the R scripts in this folder.
+Contains all the R scripts in this folder.
 Mainly used when an R Markdown file is unnecessary.